JMPorcher/shared-pantry/README.md

 [X] Welcome screen "Add your first pantry"

+[] Move AppBar from pantry to overall scaffold
 [] Change shrinkWrap to Slivers and stuff.
 Refer to YT video.

 [] Delete option for Pantries: personal is archivable/deletable, shared can be erased by Pantry starter or left by every other user